EBC Trek & Stay at Everest Base Camp Proper

 For those that aren’t as price sensitive and who want to get back to Kathmandu and homeward bound as quickly as possible at the end of the trek, we can arrange a private helicopter for you directly from Everest base camp to Kathmandu.
 This avoids the three day, 40 mile walk back down the valley and waiting for a night in Lula for a flight back to Kathmandu.
 It’s also a once in a lifetime experience in it’s own right and an incredible way to see what you have trekked from the air and take a scenic flight amongst the Himalaya.

 Kathmandu is one of the most exciting, culturally rich cities in the world.
 Unique, and overflowing with sights, smells, sounds and tastes, it’s both chaotic and charming.
 A city of true contrast it needs to be experienced to be understood.
-During our Kathmandu Cultural Tour an English speaking guide will show you the best history and culture the city has to offer.
+During our Kathmandu Cultural Tour an English speaking guide will show you the best history and UNESCO sites the city has to offer.

-Additional Nights at Everest Base Camp: $250 USD per night
+Additional Nights at Everest Base Camp: $350 USD per night

 If trekkers want to stay at base camp longer than the itinerary we can add additional nights for $250/each.
 If you would like to stay longer than a week you will need a Nuptse climbing permit which allows you to stay at base camp throughout the entire Everest expedition season.
 Please contact us directly to arrange this.